-The PPAQ was founded in 1966 with the mission of defending and promoting the economic, social and moral interests of some 7,300 maple businesses across Quebec.
+The PPAQ was founded in 1966 with the mission of defending and promoting the economic, social and moral interests of some 8,000 maple farms and 13,300 producers across Quebec.
 These men and women work together to establish quality standards as well as collectively market and promote their products.
 Quebec produces 90% of Canada’s maple syrup and nearly 72% of maple syrup production worldwide.
 Together, the provinces of Ontario, New Brunswick and Nova Scotia contribute 10% to Canada’s production.

 The PPAQ proudly promotes the brand Maple Products from Quebec, in addition to coordinating the promotion and value creation of Canadian maple products internationally on behalf of the Canadian maple industry.
 In this capacity, the PPAQ steers and coordinates the International Innovation Network on Maple Products from Canada.